Bylaws of the Pacific Northwest Region

 If a vacancy occurs in the office of the President-Elect, either the appropriate Chapter shall nominate a replacement or the region will hold a general election to be approved by the Board of Directors

 If a vacancy occurs in the Office of Governor, the Chapter shall appoint a replacement.
 Should the vacancy occur less than one year from the end of the term, the Chapter shall determine if the individual selected shall continue for the succeeding term.

 If a vacancy occurs in the office of the Secretary/ Treasurer, the President shall appoint an individual to serve for the remainder of the term, subject to the approval of the Board of Directors.

 If a vacancy occurs in the office of the Regional Representative to the International Board, the President shall appoint an individual to serve for the remainder of the term, subject to approval of the Board of Directors.

 ARTICLE XII – ELECTIONS

 President-Elect: The President-Elect will be nominated from the Chapter that is holding the Annual Regional Conference in the following year.
-The nomination will be approved by a vote of the membership at the annual business meeting.
+Should the chapter not nominate a President Elect, the region will hold a general election to the membership.
+The nomination will be approved by a vote of the membership.

 Regional Representative to the International Board: The Nominating Committee shall nominate up to two (2) candidates for Regional Representative to the International Board prior to the expiration of the term for which there is a vacancy.
 The membership may submit additional nominations during the business meeting at the annual Regional Conference.
 All nominations shall be placed on a ballot for voting prior to the Association Annual International Conference.
 The dates for balloting shall be established by the Nominating Committee in consultation with the Association Headquarters staff.